 ABOUT THE D.A.R.E.
 PROGRAM IN WATERTOWN

 The Watertown Police Department has graduated over 6,000 kids over the last 17 years!
-Officer Schroeder is responsible for teaching D.A.R.E. in nineteen classrooms and nine schools throughout the Watertown Unified School District.
+Officer Schroeder is responsible for teaching D.A.R.E. in nineteen classrooms in eight schools throughout the Watertown Unified School District.

 PARTICIPATING WATERTOWN DISTRICT SCHOOLS